What is it and why does ORS use it:

-A sound approach to treating acute and chronic musculoskeletal pain.
-Acoustic Compression Therapy is widely used in the treatment of acute and chronic pain in muscles, tendons, and joints.
-ACT describes the use of acoustic waves to target tissue at varying depths to compress and manipulate tissue resulting in a focused and precise deep tissue massage.
-The results of the mechanical stimulus delivered by ACT can lead to increased circulation and pain relief-key components in the healing process.
+ORS uses acoustic wave therapy is widely used in the treatment of acute and chronic pain in muscles, tendons, and joints.
+The Piezowave uses acoustic waves to target tissue at varying depths to compress and manipulate tissue resulting in a focused and precise deep tissue massage.
+The results of the mechanical stimulus delivered by the WellWave machine can lead to increased circulation and pain relief-key components in the healing process.

 A typical WellWave treatment takes between 10 and 20 minutes.
 Normally, 1-2 treatments per week are performed with a total of three to five treatments may be necessary before lasting improvement is achieved.
 With acute pain, a single session is often successful.